Trump administration moves to make it easier to discipline federal workers

-In cases of alleged misconduct, for example, the rules says that agencies need not follow the common practice of “progressive discipline”— increasing penalties for repeat or more serious violations—but instead must “adhere to the standard of proposing and imposing a penalty that is within the bounds of tolerable reasonableness.”
+In cases of alleged misconduct, for example, the rules say that agencies need not follow the common practice of “progressive discipline”— increasing penalties for repeat or more serious violations — but instead must “adhere to the standard of proposing and imposing a penalty that is within the bounds of tolerable reasonableness.”

 Agencies further are to consider “all applicable prior misconduct” and are not to substitute lesser penalties when removal would be appropriate, the rules say.
 Also, officials “are not bound by previous decisions in earlier similar cases” but should apply “their own managerial authority and responsibilities and independent judgment.”